 2. Free Features

 If you’re building a new website, you probably need to pay for a theme (the design/look of your website).
 But on Shopify, a free theme is loaded onto your store automatically that you can start customizing any way you want.
-This is perfect for beginners who just want to dive in or play around to see what the possibilities are.
+This is why Shopify is ideal for beginners wanting to dive in or play around to see what the possibilities are.
 You even have the freedom to customize your website to suit your branding style.
 You can choose free fonts (already installed on your store), or change up the color scheme, add your own photos, and more.
 There are also thousands of ecommerce-themed stock photos you can choose from taken by Shopify photographers.
-You can find them in the “free images” section of your theme.
+You can find them in the “free images” section of your Shopify theme.
 The other option is to send your items to a professional photography service.
 Besides all of that, you can take advantage of the various Shopify tools and to build a better, more powerful website.

 3. Shopify is on a Cloud Network